carlosvin/carlosvin.github.io/posts/reverse-proxy-multidomain-docker/index.rst

   docker-compose build
   docker-compose up

-Ya están las tres contenedores arrancados.
+The 3 containers are running now.

-Ahora podemos abrir nuestro navegador y escribir a.domain.com y nos mostrará el texto *App A works!*.
-Si escribimos b.domain.com entonces veremos *App B works!*.
+So we can open our favourite web browser and go to a.domain.com.
+It will show *App A works!*.
+If we go to b.domain.com then we will see *App B works!*.

 .. thumbnail:: /galleries/docker-multidomain/a.screenshot.png

-  a.domain.com en el navegador
+  a.domain.com

 .. thumbnail:: /galleries/docker-multidomain/b.screenshot.png

-  b.domain.com en el navegador
+  b.domain.com

-.. note:: En la mayoría de distribuciones Linux necesitarás privilegios para ejecutar los comandos docker (sudo).
+.. note:: In most of Linux distros you will need privileges to run Docker commands (sudo).